uccubecats/Constitution-and-Bylaws/Bylaws.md

 ## Section 16: Adoption

 These bylaws shall be enacted by a majority vote of the charter members of the UC CubeCats.

+## Section 17: Miscellaneous

+### Senior Design Proposal

+The members proposing the Senior Design project should have been members of UC CubeCats for at least one year from the date of the start of the project.
+Upon the creation of a senior design project concept the responsible party will create a document that outlines the following:

+* The end goal of the project and what the project will entail
+* A detailed breakdown of the timeline of the project.
+This includes key due/delivery dates and a gantt chart
+* A budget for the project
+* A list of team members (Including at least one non – senior CubeCats members)
+* The communications structure of the project and how the Senior Design team will interface with the CubeSat Program
+* Risks and problems that the project might come across

+The younger member(s) on the team shall have to stay on the team after the senior design ends.
+The document will then require signatures from the CubeSat Chief Engineer, CubeSat Program Manager, and CubeCats President.
+Once the project is approved by UC CubeCats, conversation will start with Senior Design Advisors to coordinate the logistics of the project within various departments.